agarsev/quevedo/docs/cli.md

   The script should be in the 'scripts' directory of the dataset, and have a "process" method which will be called by Quevedo on each grapheme or logogram in the selected subsets.
-If it has an "init" method, it will be called once and firstmost, with any extra arguments that have been passed to this command.
+If it has an "init" method, it will be called once and firstmost with the dataset and any extra arguments that have been passed to this command.

 Options:
   -s, --scriptname TEXT    Name of the script to run, without path or